NVlabs/tiny-cuda-nn/DOCUMENTATION.md

 The number of encoded dimensions is twice the specified number of frequencies for each input dimension.
 E.g. with `n_frequencies == 4`, an input dimension `x` becomes `sin(πx), cos(πx), sin(2πx), cos(2πx), sin(4πx), cos(4πx), sin(8πx), cos(8πx)`.

+Note that many NeRF implementations (including the official ones) omit the factor of `π` from eq.
+(4) of the paper.
+This makes little difference in practice as coordinate normalization usually differs by similar amounts.
+Due to the logarithmic scaling of this encoding, this means that one or two fewer or additional frequency bands might be required to match results across implementations.

 ```json5
 {
 	"otype": "Frequency", // Component type.